FENG-Yuanxu/MFGWD-NLP/_posts/2020-03-02-affin-sentiment-analysis.md

 ---
 layout: post
-title: Sentiment Analysis
+title: Affin Sentiment Analysis
-subtitle: Using Twitter & Reddit Text Data
+subtitle: Affin WordCloud and Regression Analysis
 cover-img: /assets/img/path2.jpg
 thumbnail-img: /assets/img/thumb2.png
 share-img: /assets/img/path2.jpg
-tags: [Sentiment]
+tags: [Affin]
 ---

-### Sentiment Analysis
+### Affin Sentiment Analysis

 For our first phase of data analysis, we thought knowing what big bloggers feel about Bitcoin is extremely valuable to capture the Bitcoin Price fluctuation.
 So we first look at how negative or positive felt by big bloggers.
 We used **3 lexicon-based tweet polarity classifiers** to calculate sentiment scores respectively.